-If you’re exploring Budapest’s Castle Hill, it would be a mistake to skip Ruszwurm, the oldest existing pastry shop in the city.
-Opened in 1827, the place has attracted an enviable cast of customers over the centuries, most notably Empress Sissi, wife of Habsburg Emperor Franz Joseph.
-Ruszwurm was nationalized during the communist era but continued to operate as a confectionery; today it’s part of Szamos, a local confectionery dynasty with dozens of locations across Budapest.
+If you’re exploring Budapest’s historic Castle Hill, don't skip Ruszwurm, the oldest existing pastry shop in the city.
+Since its opening in 1827, the place has attracted an enviable cast of customers, most notably Empress Sissi, wife of Habsburg Emperor Franz Joseph.
+Ruszwurm was nationalized during the communist era but continued to operate as a confectionery.

 Being a historic place near the tourist-heavy Matthias Church means that Ruszwurm is packed with foreigners at all times, but some locals, mainly senior citizens from the neighborhood, also frequent the establishment.